-Do not install wet building materials.
-If materials are exposed to moisture after installation, drain/dry area and treat for mold as necessary.
+Do not install wet building materials or leave building materials exposed to standing water.
+If materials are exposed to moisture after installation, drain/dry area and treat for mold as necessary

 DU 2: Crawlspace, if designed (choose one):

 Vented crawlspace with spray foam insulation covering 100% of framed floor and 100% coverage of sealed ≥6 mil vapor barrier over exposed earth.
 Vapor barrier shall extend ≥ 6" up the stem wall and shall be attached and sealed to the stem wall.